EnochAy/Powering-Data-for-the-Department-of-Energy---Building-an-ETL-Pipeline/README.markdown

 # Energy Data ETL Pipeline

 ## Overview
 This project implements an ETL (Extract, Transform, Load) pipeline to automate the processing of electricity sales and capability data for an energy company.
-The pipeline replaces a manual quarterly process, enabling monthly data processing to provide rapid insights into electricity sales for the residential and transportation sectors.
-Built with Python and pandas, it processes two datasets: `electricity_sales.csv` and `electricity_capability_nested.json`.
-The pipeline is designed for DataCamp’s DataLab but can run in any Python environment.
+It replaces a manual quarterly process, enabling monthly data processing for insights into residential and transportation sector electricity sales.
+Built with Python and pandas, it processes `electricity_sales.csv` and `electricity_capability_nested.json`.
+The pipeline is designed for DataCamp’s DataLab but runs locally with proper file setup.

 ## Prerequisites
 - **Python**: Version 3.8 or higher